yunfanlong/yunfanlong.github.io/_pages/life.md

 Move over drumming, because Dog Learning steals the show in my life, led by my furry maestros, Coca and Cola!
 These two aren't just pets, they're tail-wagging, bark-singing conductors of daily fun.
 Whether they're in a synchronized treat-snatching routine or performing a barking duet at the mailman, every day with Coca and Cola is like a lively, paws-tapping musical!

-Below, you'll find six hilarious memes about Coca and Cola.
+Below, you'll find six cute pictures about Coca and Cola.
 Hover your mouse over them to take a peek, or if you're on your phone, just give them a tap to see the fun unfold.

 <style>
     .grid-container {